 Trying to figure out how much house you can afford is a big part of the home buying process.
-To determine that you must have a clear picture of your income; debts, down payment and what level of payment you think you might be comfortable with are all important factors when determining how much house you can afford.
+To determine that you must have a clear picture of your income; debts, down payment and what level of monthly mortgage payment you think you might be comfortable with.
+All important factors when determining how much you can afford.

 Use An Experienced Loan Officer: